 What is a micro wedding?

-A micro wedding is a small, intentional wedding that may retain aspects of a traditional wedding celebration – just on a smaller scale.
-A micro wedding typically has fewer than 50 guests, and may therefore be the more frugal choice.
+A micro wedding is a small, intentional wedding that retains aspects of a traditional wedding celebration, but on a smaller scale.
+A micro wedding typically has fewer than 50 guests and is therefore usually a frugal choice.

 How did micro weddings become popular?

 The trend towards smaller weddings has been happening for a while now.
 Findings from this The Knot national survey revealed that 79.7% of the 2,200 millennials surveyed, chose to have a small wedding over a big one.

 The average guest count has also decreased, from 141 guests in 2016, down to 136 in 2017.
 For 2019, guest count had reduced further, down to 131.
 2020 weddings notwithstanding, I am sure the trend will continue on a steady, year-on-year decrease.

 Interestingly, however, the average cost per guest has increased.
 This means more focus on an intentional, specially curated experience for each guest.
 I am sure this is a byproduct of friendship circles in general getting smaller, while family size also continues to decline.

 In short: people know fewer people.
 And those they do know, they want to treat to the best experience they can afford.
 Fewer people means access to a more curated, customized and – some would say – meaningful experience.